Scrumban: The Method

 In Scrumban, the teamwork is organized in small iterations and monitored with the help of a visual board, similar to Scrum and kanban boards.
 To illustrate each stage of work, teams working in the same space often use post-it notes or a large whiteboard.
 In the case of decentralized teams, visual management software such as Assembla, Targetprocess, Eylean Board, JIRA, Mingle or Agilo for Trac are often used.
-Planning meetings are held to determine what User Stories to complete in the next iteration.
+Planning meetings are held to determine what user stories to complete in the next iteration.
 The User Stories are then added to the board and the team completes them, working on as few User Stories at a time as practical (work-in-progress, or WIP).
 To keep iterations short, WIP limits are used, and a planning trigger is set to know when to plan next - when WIP falls below a predetermined level.
 There are no predefined roles in Scrumban; the team keeps the roles they already have.

 Iterations

 Work iterations in Scrumban are kept short.
-This ensures that a team can easily adapt and change their course of action to a quickly changing environment.
+This ensures that a team can easily adapt and change its course of action to a quickly changing environment.
 The length of the iteration is measured in weeks.
 The ideal length of an iteration depends on the work process of each team, however it is recommended not to have iterations exceeding two weeks.
 Velocity (a measure of productivity) is often used by the team to assess issues and trends in its throughput, in order to support continuous improvement.